-Law Firm Specializing in Adoptions Filed in the Inland Empire of Southern California
+Law Firm Specializing in California Adoptions

-There is no happier place on earth than the inside of a courtroom at the final stage of the adoption process, the hearing.
+No offense to Disneyland, but there is no happier place on earth than the inside of a courtroom at the final stage of the adoption process, the final adoption hearing.
 During that hearing, the adoptive parent(s) and child(ren) formally become a family under California law.

-Adoption Laws in California – Family Code § 8500 – § 9240
+California Adoption Laws [Family Code 8500 – 9240]

 The process required to complete a legal adoption in California depends on the particular facts of a given case, as these facts determine what type of adoption is being sought.

-Types of Adoptions in California
+Types of Adoptions in California [Family Code 8700 – 9328]

-- Step-Parent Adoption – Where a step-parent seeks to legally adopt their spouse’s child (Cal Fam.
-Code § 9000 – § 9007).
+- Step-Parent Adoption – Where a step-parent seeks to legally adopt their spouse’s child (Family Code § 9000 – § 9007).

-No matter the part you play in the adoption process, it is an emotional and stressful process from beginning to end.
+No matter the part you play in the adoption process, it can be emotional and stressful from beginning to end.
 This is true whether you are a natural parent looking to place your baby up for adoption, a future parent looking to adopt a child, a step-parent seeking to adopt a step-child, or a child at the center of it all.

-Our Riverside adoption attorneys will advise you every step of the way, so this emotional process becomes less daunting, and you can get to that adoption day in the courtroom faster.
+Our adoption attorneys will advise you every step of the way, so this emotional process becomes less daunting, and you can get to that adoption day in the courtroom faster.

-Future parents, step-parents, and natural parents can rely on the experience of our Riverside adoption attorneys in obtaining the results they seek.
-Our Southern California family law firm fights hard to make the legal system work for our clients.
+Future parents, step-parents, and natural parents can rely on the experience of our adoption attorneys in obtaining the results they seek.
+Our California family law firm has litigated contested and uncontested adoption cases throughout the State of California and fights hard to make the legal system work for our clients.